CryptoGnome/LimitSwap/README.md

 ### 1/ Download the pre-compiled package
 That we provide on the Release page : it's a .exe file that you can run on your computer.

+#### Pros and cons
-- 🟢 : very easy to setup
+🟢 : very easy to setup
-- 🔴 : it's pre-compiled, so you cannot check the Source Code
+🔴 : it's pre-compiled, so you cannot check the Source Code

 ### 2/ Compile yourself the Source Code